mindscan-de/FuriousIron-Indexer/README.md

 # FuriousIron-Indexer

-FuriousIron-Indexer is a simple indexer for java code and some related files to that code.
-Since this is also a completely private educational project, the code might not be fit for any purpose whatsoever.
+FuriousIron-Indexer is a simple indexer for source code and related files to that code.
+Since this is also a completely personal educational project, the code might not be fit for any purpose whatsoever.

 # The Idea

-Because I often need to do some research in a code base of approximately 15m LOC, I want to educate myself on how to implement a code search engine - for my later projects.
+Because I often need to do some research in a code base of approximately 20m+ LOC, I want to educate myself on how to implement a fast source code search engine - (for my later projects).

 Since I also have some more advanced ideas (no spoiler right now) on what to do with this kind of search engine, I do not want to stick to a ready to use solution right now.
-That would limit me to the built-in feature set while starting and till I learn how to implement my own ideas into their carefully designed projects.
+That would limit me to the built-in feature set while starting - until I learn how to implement my own ideas into other's carefully designed projects.

 # MVP

-For a fully working pipeline of (crawler, indexer, (*..*), search engine backend, search engine frontend) I want this project to be running as soon as possible and then add more features, while having the whole pipeline running
+For a fully working pipeline of (crawler, indexer, (*..*), search engine backend, search engine frontend) I want this project to be running as early as possible and then add more features, while having the whole pipeline running.

-* The indexer will index all important files in a given directory __[done: java Files]__
+* The indexer will index all important files in a given directory __[done]__
-* It will store these files, and their content, their meta-data and so on in a different directory structure __[done]__
+* It will store these files, and their content, their meta-data and so on, in a different directory structures __[done]__
 * It will construct a forward index __[done]__
-* It will construct an inverse index for every tri-gram for each word. __[done]__
+* It will construct an inverse index for every tri-gram found in the document. __[done]__
-* It will construct other inverse indexes (search)
+* It will construct other inverse indexes (search-search term completion))
-* It will also index meta data
+* It will also index meta data __[done]__
-* It will also create an inverse index to that meta-data
+* It will also create an inverse index to that meta-data __[done]__
 * Maybe later
-  * It will construct a forward index of the inverse index
+  * It will construct a forward index of the inverse index (think of a virtual file system, such that the code becomes browsable)
   * It will also construct an inverse index of the last said forward index (search term completion)

 * Comments and Code should be different tri-gram indexes / inverse-tri-gram indexes
 * Because code should be ranked more higher than comments or commented code
 * index code only, index full text

 All data will be stored into simple files instead of a database.
 Because I like do defer unnecessary architectural decisions as long as they do not need attention.
 Please do not expect any more writing or write-ups at the moment, nor me to provide a full architecture.
-This is simply an undeveloped idea.
+This is simply an underdeveloped idea.

-That said, please remember this is a private educational project.
+That said, please keep in mind, that this is my personal educational project.
+That means, I will not take any requests with respect to this source code search engine.
+I probably already dismissed this particular idea anyways for reasons.

 # Nice to have